-The carrying amount of cash and cash equivalents at 31 December 2019 and 2018 also represents the Group's maximum exposure to credit risk on these assets.
-Refer to Note 31 for the description of the Group's credit risk grading system.
+The carrying amount of cash and cash equivalents at 31 December 2020 and 2019 also represents the Group's maximum exposure to credit risk on these assets.
+Refer to Note 29 for the description of the Group's credit risk grading system.

-For the purpose of ECL measurement cash and cash equivalents balances are included in Stage 1.
+For the purpose of ECL measurement cash and cash equivalents balances are included in Stage 1 for excellent, good and monitor credit quality, in Stage 2 for sub-standard and Stage 3 for doubtful credit quality.
 The ECL for these balances represents an immaterial amount, therefore the Group did not recognise any credit loss allowance for cash and cash equivalents.
 Except for reverse sale and repurchase agreements, amounts of cash and cash equivalents are not collateralised.
-As at 31 December 2019 the fair value of collateral under reverse sale and repurchase agreements was RR 22,369 million (31 December 2018: RR 12,389 million).
+As at 31 December 2020 the fair value of collateral under reverse sale and repurchase agreements was RR 34,527 million (31 December 2019: RR 20,130 million).
 There is no material impact of collateral on credit loss allowance for cash and cash equivalents.

-Refer to Note 38 for the disclosure of the fair value of cash and cash equivalents.
-ECL measurement approach, interest rate, maturity and geographical risk concentration analysis of cash and cash equivalents are disclosed in Note 31.
+Refer to Note 36 for the disclosure of the fair value of cash and cash equivalents.
+ECL measurement approach, interest rate, maturity and geographical risk concentration analysis of cash and cash equivalents are disclosed in Note 29.

-8 Due from Other Banks
+6 Due from Other Banks

-In millions of RR 31 December 2019 31 December 2018 Placements with other banks with original maturities of more than three months - BBB- rated 204 210 - BB- to BB+ rated - B- to B+ rated 1,419 461 128 438 Total due from other banks 2,084 776
+In millions of RR 31 December 2020 31 December 2019

+Placements with other banks with original maturities of more than three months

+- BBB- rated - 204

+- BB- to BB+ rated 1,406 1,419

+- B- to B+ rated 481 461

+Total due from other banks 1,887 2,084